deco3500-2017/Barnabees-UQLyfe/README.md

 ### Social & Mobile Theory
 * Sense of community with instant messaging, school factions and leaderboards
 * Location services suggest nearby events that will start soon for students
-* Create a shared information space to provide a centralised sytem for UQ events
+* Create a shared information space to provide a centralised system for UQ events
-* Increase awareness within the community by representing the participants surroundings
+* Increase awareness within the community by representing the students surroundings
-* Introduce a new form of context for students by creating the experience point system
+* Introduce a new form of context for UQ students by creating the experience point system
 * Establish a social mobile enviroment to facilitate direct interactions